lsst-it/k8s-cookbook/ruka/velero/README.md

 Before you begin, make sure the variables inside the script are correct and set your S3 credentials to the following env. variables:

+Local S3
 export IT_S3_ACCESSKEY=XXXXXXX
 export IT_S3_SECRET=YYYYYY

+AWS S3
+export AWS_BKP_ACCESSKEY=XXXXXXX
+export AWS_BKP_SECRET=YYYYYY

-Execute ./velero.sh and follow the prompts.
+Execute and follow the prompts:
+ ./velero-local.sh <- for local S3 Installations.
+ ./velero-aws.sh <- for AWS S3 Installations.

 Create backup for single namespace: velero backup create test-backup --include-namespaces namespace1 --default-volumes-to-restic